EarlPappi/landingPage/README.md

 - 3rd entry: webpage_estate ==> https://earlpappi.github.io/landingPage//webpage_estate/index.html (time record design, haha!
 Tidied the css a little bit more, 8.2/10 in my impressed opinion, 0.743 for the speed)
 - 4th entry: webpage_wilding ==> https://earlpappi.github.io/landingPage//webpage_wildling/index.html (more improved css codes, class and element selectors getting more tidies, well, still not responsive design, overall 8/10 in my impressed opinion, great control and improved codes)
 - ### Well well well, my next entry will be my first shot at writing mobile responsive designs
+- 5th entry: website_exercise ==> https://earlpappi.github.io/landingPage//website_exercise/home.html (Hahaha, of course, back with a banger for the new year, I made a proper simple website with all the pages connected. )

 ## SHOOTING FOR THE STARS, AIMING FOR THE MOON VIBES